 I spent two months in the south, and Smoke BBQ was the best barbecue restaurant I found across five states.
 And trust me, I went to more than a few.

-At Smoke BBQ, it’s as if they’ve applied the techniques of a fine-dining restaurant to causal fare, and the result is delicious.
-The crispy confit chicken wings were fall-off-the-bone tender, and the pastrami Reuben sandwich with homemade sauerkraut, house Russian dressing, and Swiss on marbled rye was food-gasmic.
+At Smoke BBQ, it’s as if they’ve applied the techniques of a fine-dining restaurant to casual fare, and the result is delicious.
+The crispy confit chicken wings were fall-off-the-bone tender, and the pastrami Reuben sandwich with homemade sauerkraut, Russian house dressing, and Swiss on marbled rye was food-gasmic.
 This place has ruined me for chicken wings and sandwiches and just all food in general, forever.